 Rupert Thomson, author of memoir This Party’s Got to Stop, tells of how he came to be writing porn stories for extra dollars while living in New York.
-Below are details of a competition inspired by this.

 In the spring of 1985, when I was living in New York and working at the Strand bookstore, I made a little extra money on the side by writing sexual fantasies.
 This is how it came about.
 One warm evening, at an opening on the Lower East Side, I met an artist called Czarnowski.
 A few days later, Czarnowski invited me over to his studio on Sixth Avenue.
 As we drank coffee at his kitchen table, I happened to mention what the people at the bookstore were paying me.
 Czarnowski suggested that I supplement my income by writing for the sex trade.
 He knew someone in the business, he said, and scribbled down a number.
 He thought the pay was pretty reasonable.
 When I called the number Czarnowski had given me, the man on the other end told me he was looking for sexual fantasies that were about eleven sentences long.
 They would be read out over the phone by women, he said, and should bring a man to orgasm in approximately sixty seconds.
 In other words, the eleven sentences could stretch to twenty or shrink to five, just so long as they took no more than a minute to read.
 I would be paid \$25 for every fantasy that was used.